bananana/iww-dues/README.md

 If you are testing or developing, use test keys.
 When you go live don't forget to change the keys to live ones.

-6) *Before going live, setup SSL/TLS cert on your server.*
+6) **Before going live, setup SSL/TLS cert on your server.** You shouldn't do this just yet, wait for a stable release.
+Contribute to the project if you can.

 # To Do

 - Clean up the interface
+- Multi-step form with progress bar, current one is too long
 - Setup unit testing (simpletest?)
 - Better error handling
 - Centralize all settings in config.php
+- Get picture of membership card for better directions
 - Better documentation